ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 * Modern GUI configurator with ability to flash hardware directly from within GUI
 * Drag / drop easy configurable screen layouts
 * Autoconfigures mavlink for highe rperformance
-* OSD also fully supports many different FC types other than Ardupilot
+* OSD also fully supports many different FC types other than ArduPilot
 * MAX7456 renew doing in VSYNC to get rid of "snow" on screen but on interrupt instead of SPI polling
 * 3 screens instead of 2
 * Individual control of sign icon visibility of each panel per screen